Tutorial: Optimizing Injection Molding Parameters

 Small interactions mean the three parameters can be optimized independently.
 Changing Pressure to High is the most effective single action, followed by Temperature.
 Whether extending CycleTime is worthwhile depends on whether the ~2 MPa gain justifies the longer cycle.

 This experiment used randomized assignment of conditions, so the estimated effects support a causal interpretation within these experimental conditions.
 The effects are specific to the materials, equipment, and factor levels used in this experiment.
-A typical next step is a confirmation run at Pressure = High, Temperature = High to verify that the same improvement holds under actual production conditions.
+A typical next step is a confirmation run at Pressure = High, Temperature = High, CycleTime = Long to verify that the same improvement holds under actual production conditions.

 Related Pages